 - All Saints’ Day (1 November—a Christian festival in celebration of all saints)

 There’s no doubt that Mauritius would make an extraordinary holiday destination; with outstanding weather practically year-round, an sensational culinary scene, superb surrounds and outdoor activities, and a colourful and eclectic culture with wonderful locals.

-If you are looking for the ultimate accommodation which will allow you to fully embrace the wonders of Mauritius, then take a look at the exemplary Sun Resorts.
-All four of the Mauritian Sun Resorts offer guests a unique experience with all of them promising sublime cuisine, stunning luxury accommodation, excellent service and an unforgettable holiday in paradise
+If you are looking for the ultimate accommodation which will allow you to fully embrace the wonders of Mauritius, then take a look at the exemplary Sunlife.
+All four of the Mauritian Sunlife resorts offer guests a unique experience with all of them promising sublime cuisine, stunning luxury accommodation, excellent service and an unforgettable holiday in paradise